Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Introduction

-We conducted an empirical evaluation of our proposed approach, \ours, on a dataset including 333 real-world bugs from Defects4J and 163 synthetic bugs from the HumanEval dataset.
-Our experiments demonstrate that \ours successfully repaired 133 and 103 bugs from the Defects4J and HumanEval datasets, respectively.
-We compared \ours against 15 leading APR techniques.
-Our results indicate that \ours substantially outperforms these baselines, achieving at least 10 and 11 more correct fixes in the Defects4J and HumanEval datasets, respectively.
-We also found that \ours's semantic-guided patch generation substantially outperforms widely-used patch generation strategies in LLM-based APR, including beam search and multiple sampling.
-The improvement rates range from 43\% to 1145\% across five different Large Language Models (LLMs) with three different architectures.
-Additionally, our analysis of memory efficiency showed that our method could reduce VRAM consumption by 42\% to 83\%, decreasing peak VRAM requirements from over 80 GB to as low as 12.7 GB across various configurations and models.
-Additionally, \ours also significantly boosts the time efficiency of LLMs, often generating plausible patches faster than conventional LLMs with beam search.
+We conducted an empirical evaluation of our proposed approach, \ours, using a dataset comprising 333 bugs from Defects4J~\cite{just2014defects4j}, 163 bugs from HumanEval-Java~\cite{jiang2021cure}, and 1,098 bugs from TransformedD4J~\cite{le2024evaluating}.
+We compared \ours against 15 state-of-the-art APR techniques and Qwen2.5-Coder-32B, the leading open-source LLM for code in well-known leaderboards~\cite{liu2023your, zhuo2024bigcodebench}.
+Our experimental results demonstrate that \ours can correctly fix 8\%, 12\%, and 36.5\% more bugs than the best baseline on Defects4J, HumanEval-Java, and TransformedD4J, respectively.
+We also found that \ours's semantic-guided patch generation substantially outperforms widely used patch generation strategies in LLM-based APR, including beam search and multiple sampling, with at least 12\% and 23\% improvements in the number of correctly fixed bugs.
+Moreover, our analysis of memory efficiency showed that our method could reduce VRAM consumption by 42\% to 83\%, decreasing peak VRAM requirements from over 80 GB to as low as 12.7 GB across various configurations and models.
+Despite the improvement in memory efficiency, \ours does not compromise time efficiency, even generating plausible patches faster than conventional LLMs using beam search in many cases.